realworldocaml/book/en/compiler-output-formats.md

 `mli` file can then be generated as described above, and the exported functions documented.

-If you're writing code that spans multiple files though, it's sometimes easier to start by writing all the `mli` signatures and checking that they type check against each other.
+If you're writing code that spans multiple files, it's sometimes easier to start by writing all the `mli` signatures and checking that they type check against each other.
 Once the signatures are in place, you can write the implementations with the confidence that they'll all glue together correctly